daniel-ilett/blog/_posts/2020-01-19-tut4-6-portal-recursion.md

 }
 ~~~

 Now let's jump to the `RenderCamera` function.
-As mentioned, it's similar to the same function on `BasicPortalCamera`, but with an added `iterationID` parameter.
+As mentioned, it's like the same function on `BasicPortalCamera`, but with an added `iterationID` parameter.
 All code pertaining to oblique matrices onwards is the same - so let's focus on the virtual camera transformation code.

-We'll start off by caching a few things like last time, but with a few extra things.
+We'll start off by caching a few things like last time.
 We'll keep a handle on the `cameraTransform` and use that as the initial reference point of each transformation step.

 ~~~csharp
 Transform inTransform = inPortal.transform;